mariuszkapcia/project-management-app/README.md

 - Assign developers to the project.
 - Assign weekly working hours for each developer in the project.
 - See approximate date of finishing the project.
-- Automatically add a new order after the new project is added.

 Features to do:
-- Valuate the order.
-- Add process manager for sending notification that all necessary information about project and order were provided.
+- Add process manager for sending notification that all necessary information about project were provided.
 - Add notifications bounded context.

 Live demo available [here](https://limitless-forest-11376.herokuapp.com/).